Differential scanning calorimetry: Temperature Modulated DSC

-When performing Temperature Modulated DSC, the underlying linear heating rate is superimposed by a sinusoidal temperature variation.
+When performing Temperature Modulated DSC (TMDSC, MDSC), the underlying linear heating rate is superimposed by a sinusoidal temperature variation.
 The benefit of this procedure is the ability to separate overlapping DSC effects by calculating the reversing and the non-reversing signals.
 The reversing heat flow is related to the changes in specific heat capacity (→ glass transition) while the non-reversing heat flow corresponds to time-dependent phenomena such as curing, dehydration and relaxation.

 Detection of phase transitions

 The basic principle underlying this technique is that when the sample undergoes a physical transformation such as phase transitions, more or less heat will need to flow to it than the reference to maintain both at the same temperature.
 Whether less or more heat must flow to the sample depends on whether the process is exothermic or endothermic.

 For example, as a solid sample melts to a liquid, it will require more heat flowing to the sample to increase its temperature at the same rate as the reference.
 This is due to the absorption of heat by the sample as it undergoes the endothermic phase transition from solid to liquid.
 Likewise, as the sample undergoes exothermic processes (such as crystallization) less heat is required to raise the sample temperature.
 By observing the difference in heat flow between the sample and reference, differential scanning calorimeters are able to measure the amount of heat absorbed or released during such transitions.
 DSC may also be used to observe more subtle physical changes, such as glass transitions.
 It is widely used in industrial settings as a quality control instrument due to its applicability in evaluating sample purity and for studying polymer curing.